-The Paterson Alternative Care Center for Adolescents instituted at Passaic County Committee for Planned Parenthood.
+The Paterson Alternative Care Center for Adolescents is instituted at the Passaic County Committee for Planned Parenthood.

 On November 12, two million pro-choice advocates participate in "Mobilization for Women's Lives" across the U.S. and Washington, D.C., comprising 1,000 pro-choice events across the county.

-1991 Montclair Center opens after successful capital campaign.
+1991 The Montclair Center opens after successful capital campaign.

-1993 Morning After pill or Emergency Contraception introduced in PPEC clinics.
-Depo-Provera contraceptive becomes available as well.
+1993 The morning after pill, or emergency contraception, is introduced in PPEC clinics, and the Depo Provera contraceptive becomes available as well.

 Support Center opens next door to Chubb Center in Newark with four full time counselors and a part-time receptionist.